-I teach English to adult immigrants and refugees at a job training school in San Francisco, and I like to write.
+I like to write.
 I’ve written in a journal since I was in middle school when the written word became a sort of refuge and place to make sense of things.
 I majored in creative writing and visual arts during college but didn’t do too much with my double degree except take more workshops and get a couple writings published in small press anthologies.
 Through all these years I’ve written more for myself.

 I somehow came to the decision to finally commit to sharing my writing.
 To hold it out into the unknown and see what happens.
 I came across a passage by Henri Nouwen that helped me articulate a possible purpose for my writing.
 What would it be like to create a space that gives ourselves a chance to discover an unexpected perspective on our lives?
 To bravely seek the truth of ourselves and the world we live in- especially the messy yet glorious heart of all matters.